 A phase line diagram is merely a summary of the solution behavior in a direction field.
 Conversely, an independently made phase line diagram can be used to enrich the detail in a direction field.

 Fact 3 is used to make additional threaded solutions from an initial threaded solution, by translation.
-Threaded solutions with turning points are observed to have their turning points march monotonically to the left, or to the right.
+Threaded solutions with turning points are observed to have translations with turning points marching monotonically to the left, or to the right.

 Bifurcations